 NATIONAL KINDERGARTEN DAY

-The first kindergarten (which means garden for the children) was developed in Blankenburg, Germany in 1837 fostering Frobel’s social experience for children which would allow them to transition from home to school more easily.
+The first kindergarten (which means garden for the children) was developed in Blankenburg, Germany, in 1837.
+The kindergarten fostered Frobel’s social experience for children, which would allow them to transition from home to school more smoothly.

-The Prussian government eventually banned Frobel’s unorthodox methods.
-The rest of the world was more open to the idea of kindergarten, including the United States.
+Eventually, the Prussian government banned Frobel’s unorthodox methods.
+However, the rest of the world was eager to accept Frobel’s idea of kindergarten, including the United States.

-In 1856, the first kindergarten opened in Watertown, Wisconsin.
+In 1856, Watertown, Wisconsin, opened the first kindergarten in the United States.
 Founded by Margarethe Schurz, this kindergarten was a German-language class, as were many in this region.
-Kindergarten found its way into private English speaking institutions across the country, but it wasn’t until 1873 that became part of any public school system.
+Kindergarten found its way into private English speaking institutions across the country, but it wasn’t until 1873 that it became part of any public school system.

 HOW TO OBSERVE #NationalKindergartenDay